ppodgorsek/configur/README.md

 * categories can be nested,
 * properties can simply be defined with no category.

-All calls should be made to the configuration service to make sure mechanisms such as caching are not bypassed.
+All calls should be made to the `ConfigurationFacade` and `ConfigurationService` to make sure mechanisms such as caching are not bypassed.

 ### Spring Data JPA